 Myopia develops when the eye is too long, making it difficult to focus light from distant objects on the retina.
 Glasses or contact lenses that correct the defocus on the main visual axis can create a slight degree of farsightedness in the peripheral retina, Troilo says.
 The peripheral farsightedness may worsen myopia because as children grow, the eye grows to move the retina to where the light is focused, naturally lengthening the eye even further.

 Troilo has shown that specially designed contact lenses that alter how light is focused in the peripheral retina can induce changes in growth that help reshape the eye in the desired way.
 The experimental lenses use different focal powers within a single lens: either alternating focal powers across the lens, or confined to the outer edge.
 Experiments with the new lenses found that they changed eye growth and refractive state, or focus, in a predictable way.
 The lenses successfully reduced the elongation of the eye that causes myopia progression.

 Several contact lens designs may soon be available to help eye doctors manage the progression of myopia in children, Troilo says.

 Presentation FW1C.1 “Optical Approaches for Controlling Myopia Progression: Evidence from Experimental Models” takes place Wednesday, Oct.
 17 at 8 a.m.
 EDT at the Rochester Riverside Convention Center.

 PRESS REGISTRATION: A press room for credentialed press and analysts will be located in the Rochester Riverside Convention Center, Sunday through Thursday, Oct.
 14-18.
-Those interested in obtaining a press badge for FiO should contact OSA's Angela Stark at 202.416.1443 or email@example.com.
+Those interested in obtaining a press badge for FiO should contact OSA's Lyndsay Meyer at 202.416.1435 or firstname.lastname@example.org.

 About the Meeting